Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What small steps can I take to meet my long-term goals?
+- What small steps can I do to reach my long-term objectives?

 - Specific tasks for self-development

-- Publishing and books that are relevant to your industry that provide more information
+- Publishing and books that are relevant to your field that offer more knowledge

 Implement Your Plan